The Yarra River is one of Victoria’s most iconic waterways, integral to Melbourne’s identity and the liveability of the city.

 Submissions and community feedback

-The government has also released written submissions received on the Yarra MAC’s Protecting the Yarra River (Birrarung) discussion paper and a report summarising community feedback.
+Written submissions received as part of consultation on the Yarra MAC’s Protecting the Yarra River (Birrarung) discussion paper, as well as a report summarising community feedback is available to read.

 In December 2015 the Minister for Planning and the then Minister for Environment, Climate Change and Water appointed the Yarra River Protection Ministerial Advisory Committee (Yarra MAC) to provide independent advice to government on the key issues and opportunities for the river as well as improvements to governance arrangements.